Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Introduction

+We propose \texttt{DiME} (\textbf{Di}fferential \textbf{M}otion \textbf{E}volution), an end-to-end unsupervised framework for motion transfer, switchable between single source (one-shot) and multiple sources (few-shot) setups during both training and inference.
+We highlight the capabilities of \texttt{DiME} as follows:

+\paragraph{Motion transfer by regularized optimization.} We re-formulate the motion estimation task as a \textit{regularized optimization} problem, constrained by a system of regularized ODEs, where the number of ODEs is determined by the number of reference images of the source object, naturally resulting in a flexible one/few-shot setup.\footnote{In the one-shot setup, since no reference image is used, the ODE system reduces to a single ODE.} Each ODE parameterizes the evolution dynamics of the motion deformation from the corresponding source/reference image to the driving domain.
+The integration of the ODE system thus acts as a smooth \textit{refinement} of the estimated motion deformation fields~(Sec.~\ref{sec: refine}), while avoiding the expensive sparse-to-dense flow computations (e.g., Jacobians in~\cite{Siarohin_2019_CVPR,Wang_2021_CVPR}, singular value decompositions (SVD) in~\cite{Siarohin_2021_CVPR}).

+\paragraph{Source identity conditioned motion warping.} We further condition the motion deformation on the source identity, by extracting a ``self-flow'' field from the source itself, which imposes information from regions with similar appearance within the source object to help inpaint the occluded/missing regions under the driving domain~(Sec.~\ref{sec: appearance}).

+\paragraph{Flexible multi-view fusion during inference.} Designed in an integrated ODE system, \texttt{DiME} is \textit{not} restricted by the number of source images to be used during inference time.
+Depending on specific application scenarios, one could either opt for the one-shot setup, or choose the few-shot setup to further boost the model's performance~(Sec.~\ref{sec: num_refs}).
+To the best of our knowledge, \texttt{DiME} is the \textit{first} few-shot motion transfer model that does \textit{not} rely on prior object representations, making it possible to be generalized to a broader range of objects (Sec.~\ref{sec: generality}, Fig.~\ref{fig: vox_mgif_gen}).

-Experiments across six datasets containing human faces, human bodies, robots, and cartoon animals consistently demonstrate that our approach outperforms the state-of-the-arts by a significant margin ($\approx 40\%$).
-Further discussions on model generality show that our approach generalises better and performs the most stable when tested across different object categories.
+Extensive experiments across \emph{nine} datasets containing human faces, human bodies, robots, and cartoon animals consistently demonstrate that \texttt{DiME} outperforms the state-of-the-arts by a significant margin (Sec.~\ref{sec: comparisons}, Tab.~\ref{tab: all}).
+Ablation studies explore the effectiveness of \texttt{DiME}'s design in detail~(Sec.~\ref{sec: ablation}).
+Further, we test \texttt{DiME}'s performance on zero-shot motion transfer, i.e., transferring motion to novel objects that have not been seen during training, \texttt{DiME} generalises the best and performs the stablest especially when dealing with large motion changes~(Sec.~\ref{sec: ablation}, Fig.~\ref{fig: vox_mgif_gen}).